SSWConsulting/SSW.People.Profiles/Toby-Churches/Toby-Churches.md

 qualifications: ""

-quote: ""Code is like humor.
-When you have to explain it, it's bad.""
+quote: "Code is like humor.
+When you have to explain it, it's bad."
 quoteAuthor: "ChatGPT"
 ---